ahmedsam007/NanoJet/Tools/README_FOR_USERS.md

-# IDMMac - Installation Instructions
+# NanoJet - Installation Instructions

 Welcome!
-Thank you for trying IDMMac.
+Thank you for trying NanoJet.

-## What is IDMMac?
+## What is NanoJet?

-IDMMac is a download manager for macOS that helps you download files faster and more efficiently.
+NanoJet is a download manager for macOS that helps you download files faster and more efficiently.

 ## Installation Steps

 ### 1. Extract the App
-- Locate the `IDMMacApp.app` file you downloaded
+- Locate the `NanoJetApp.app` file you downloaded
 - Drag it to your **Applications** folder (optional but recommended)

 ### 2. First Launch (Important!)